Daily, genre-inspired writing prompts for authors, teachers, and journaling

 Currently Browsing: Writing Prompts

-Do you prefer to compete against people who are more or less talented at the game than you?
+What do you do with your time when you eat alone at a restaurant?
 Journaling prompt: Spend 15-20 minutes writing your answer in the spirit of exploring yourself and the world around you.
 If you can answer with a simple “yes” or “no,” explain the sources or implications of your response.
-Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or...
+Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes...

 « Previous Entries Next Entries »